Brian Dennehy: Personal life

-Dennehy married for the first time while in the Marines in the early 1960s.
+Dennehy married for the first time while in the Marines in 1959.
 Before he finished college he and his first wife had three daughters.
 Two of them became actresses, including Elizabeth Dennehy.
 After his first marriage ended in divorce in 1987, he married Jennifer Arnott, an Australian, in 1988, they had two children, a son and a daughter.

 Death

-Dennehy died on April 15, 2020, of cardiac arrest due to sepsis. in New Haven, Connecticut.
+Dennehy died on April 15, 2020, of cardiac arrest due to sepsis in New Haven, Connecticut.
 He was survived by his wife and his five children.